manifestes/manifestes/README.md

 will produce index.html and preview .png used to share text sections
 warning: needs to have a running local web server

+> node slug_build.js abcd

+will only (re) produce the text sections whose slug starts with «abcd» (useful to avoid doing them all for each change)

 ## Licenses

 - GNU GENERAL PUBLIC LICENSE Version 2